HomeDevopsLab/LAB00-cloudinit-templates/Readme.md

 To perform the exercises published here, you will need access to a Proxmox server and have the following tools installed:
 * ansible
 * ssh client

+## Repository structure
+### Exercises
+This directory contains a series of exercises that will allow you to acquire the knowledge needed to deploy virtual machine images on a Proxmox server.

+### Solution
+Complete code that can be used to build a custom virtual machine template

+## Links
+* Cloud init images.